What Is Astigmatism?

 Correction of astigmatism with glasses requires a special cylindrical formulation, and the glasses so made are not different to look at from that of regular glasses for near or far sightedness.
 As is true for the use of glasses for myopia or hypermetropia, they come with a certain set of advantages and disadvantages.

 Doctors often prescribe special contact lenses for those patients who do not wish to wear glasses.
 Regular soft contact lenses can correct mild astigmatism, while mild to moderate astigmatism can be corrected by specialized toric soft lenses.
 For higher degrees of astigmatism, special Rigid Gas Permeable or RGP lenses may be required.
 In fact, hybrid contact lenses, with a rigid central zone and a soft peripheral frill, can also be used.
-These lenses are especially customised, and require the services of a contact lens expert.
+These lenses are specially customized and require the services of a contact lens expert.

-SMILE or small incision lenticule extraction is only approved by the US FDA for upto 0.5 dioptres of astigmatism, so is not really a treatment option for patients with astigmatism.
+SMILE or small incision lenticule extraction is only approved by the US FDA for up to 0.5 dioptres of astigmatism, so is not really a treatment option for patients with astigmatism.

 ICLs are very thin lenses that are placed permanently inside the eye, like the lenses used in cataract surgery, but without removing the natural lens of the eye, so that your vision can improve without the use of spectacles.
 In patients with very thin corneas, high refractive errors, as well as some cases of stable keratoconus, toric ICLS are the best refractive surgery available.
 The Toric ICL can correct upto -3 to -23 D of sphere and + 1.0 to + 6.0 D of cylinder as well.
 The Toric ICL is highly effective, therefore, in correcting your nearsightedness as well as your astigmatism.